 This is why we are telling the story.
 We want to share it with those who struggle with their faith, those who sometimes doubt, those who are curious, those who hurt, those who love, those who seek.
 We want to share it with anyone who will listen, helping them probe the essential question of why the tilma remains after all these centuries, and what Our Lady is saying to us today.

-We are deeply honored to finally share this episodic film with you.
-It is our earnest prayer that this docu-series will capture hearts and draw souls closer to Christ, all while offering the rightful honor due to Our Lady of Guadalupe, the Patroness of the Americas.
-As we release each episode of Not Made By Human Hands over the next few months, we place it in the hands of Our Lord, asking that it truly conveys the truth of the incredible story of the Mother who seeks us out, meets us where we are, and guides us into a profound, transformative encounter with the God who loves us.
+We are deeply honored to finally share the first episode of this docuseries with you.
+It is our earnest prayer that the series will capture hearts and draw souls closer to Christ, all while offering the rightful honor due to Our Lady of Guadalupe.
+As we release each episode of Not Made By Human Hands over the next few months, we place it in the hands of Our Lord, asking that it truly convey the truth of the incredible story of the Mother who seeks us out, meets us where we are, and guides us into a profound, transformative encounter with the God who loves us.

-Stay tuned in the coming days for the release of the first episode of Not Made By Human Hands: The Miracle of Guadalupe!
-And in the meantime, visit our Not Made By Human Hands Collection!
+Join the movement and sign up to receive the first episode of Not Made By Human Hands: The Miracle of Guadalupe!